junnno/sprintbackand/README.md

 Print On-the-Go

 ###About the Project
 This is an AngularJS web app which is a component of Sprint!
 Print Request System.
-It is developed using AngularJS as front-end framework with Backand as the backend server.
-Backand is a cloud backend service provider for AngularJS.
+This is for the use of Print Shop owners in accepting print requests, downloading file uploads and updating the requests for the customers.
+It is developed using AngularJS - a popular javascript front-end framework with Backand(Back&) as the back-end server.
+Backand is a cloud-based back-end service provider for AngularJS.

 ###Installation
 Make sure you have installed NPM and Node